YiZhang-Paul/Mock_Up_Calculator/README.md

 The project currently supports:

-  1. Standard Calculator (supports nested expressions)
+  * Standard Calculator (supports nested expressions)
-  2. Scientific Calculator (advanced arithmetic operations)
+  * Scientific Calculator (advanced arithmetic operations)
-  3. Currency Converter (**_pulling live exchange rate_** from web APIs such as [fixer.io])
+  * Currency Converter (**_pulling live exchange rate_** from web APIs such as [fixer.io])

 The source code is unit-tested using MSTest and [Moq].
 Each integrated component is also integration-tested.
+For more information on the overall design and technical details of the project, please refer to the [wiki][wiki page] page for better clarification.

 ## Why replicate a Calculator?